formsbyair/Documentation/docs/_docs/tags/functions/count.md

 order: 4
 ---

-Returns the number of instances of a given Repeater, or evaluates a boolean expression using the number of instances.
+Returns the number of instances of a given Repeater, or evaluates a ternary expression using the number of instances.

 ## Syntax